MrCharlesSG/DevOps-Notes/README.md

 [Docker Notes](https://github.com/MrCharlesSG/DevOps-Notes/blob/main/DockerDoc.md)

 These notes are dedicated to Docker and its usage in a DevOps environment.
 I had to present this documentation to my colleagues as part of a study session.
 The notes cover essential Docker concepts such as container creation, building images, understanding Dockerfile instructions, and managing Docker containers effectively.

-For a detailed overview of Docker, visit the [Docker Documentation](https://github.com/MrCharlesSG/DevOps-Notes/blob/main/DockerDoc.md).

----

-Feel free to explore the individual sections for more in-depth information and practical examples for DevOps and Kubernetes exam preparation.

----

-Let me know if you'd like any additional adjustments!